Hritish/foodietesting/README.md

-Welcome, this a tool I made just to help me or my friends decide on a place to eat lol.
+Welcome, this a tool I made just to help me and my friends decide on a place to eat lol.

-Hope it helps you find new places to eat!
+Hope it helps you find new places too!